venkatakrishna-pullela/vpullela-powers/aws-cost-optimization/POWER.md

 - No cost or usage data is stored by this power - all data is retrieved in real-time from AWS APIs
 - All interactions with AWS services are logged by AWS CloudTrail (if enabled in your account)

-### Telemetry
-- This power itself does not implement any client-side telemetry collection beyond what the Kiro IDE already collects
-- Third-party MCP servers included in this power are governed by their respective implementations and policies.
-For detailed information about telemetry practices of individual MCP servers, please refer to their respective documentation linked in the [Available MCP Servers](#available-mcp-servers) section
-- This power respects the general Kiro IDE telemetry opt-out signal

 ### Disclaimers
 - **Cost Estimates**: Cost estimates and forecasts are provided for informational purposes only and should not be considered guarantees
 - **Optimization Recommendations**: Recommendations are suggestions based on AWS best practices and should be evaluated by your technical team before implementation